Queen Mary moving Palestine talk to smaller venue ‘weak-willed’

 She accused the institution of using a securitisation argument for restricting access to the lecture, which she warned was “extremely disturbing”.

-With the pro-Palestinian supports within the institution being “silenced in favour of a very tiny minority of Zionist voices”, she said that students and staff were “angry” and “despairing” towards university management.
+Claiming that pro-Palestinian support at the institution was being “silenced in favour of a very tiny minority of Zionist voices”, Professor Green said students and staff were “angry” and “despairing” towards university management.

 “This is the UN special rapporteur for the occupied Palestinian territories…if the university isn’t going to make a space for those UN voices then that’s extremely disturbing from my point of view.”